passcod/nompose/SPEC.md

 Parenthesis are both the opening (0x28) and closing (0x29) parenthesis.

-Bare atoms can be used and will be parsed as is.
+Bare labels can be used and will be parsed as is.

-For example, the following are all bare atoms:
+For example, the following are all bare labels:

  - `elephants`
  - `tea-shop`